denoland/docs/examples/tutorials/sveltekit.md

 };
 ```

-Wuuf that was a lot of work and with it out of the way lets get some pagination and search inputs added to the UI!
+Wuuf, that was a lot of work, and with it out of the way lets get some pagination and search inputs added to the UI!

 ```svelte
 <script lang="ts">